karnaerrande/Zoo-Project/README.md

 At the bottom of each page is a button labeled "Admin Portal"

-Once at the following page, enter the password you set "MercedZoo2019" as default
+Once at the following page, enter the password you set or "MercedZoo2019" as default

 ### How to change the admin password